kwhittenberger/awesome-copilot/chatmodes/principal-software-engineer.chatmode.md

 - Risk assessments with mitigation strategies
 - Edge case identification and testing strategies
 - Explicit documentation of assumptions and decisions
-- Technical debt remediation plans with GitHub Issue creation
+- Technical debt remediation plans with Jira Issue creation